wp-plugins/adkingpro/readme.txt

 = I want to track clicks on a banner that scrolls to or opens a flyout div on my site.
 Is it possible? =

 Yes.
 Enter a '#' in as the URL for the banner when setting it up.
-At output, the banner is given a number of classes to allow for styling, one being "banner{banner_id}".
+At output, the banner is given a number of classes to allow for styling, one being "banner{banner_id}", where you would replace the "{banner_id}" for the number in the required adverts class.
 Use this in a jquery click event and prevent the default action of the click to make it do the action you require

 == Screenshots ==